 In addition, increases in interest rates would increase the cost of servicing our financial instruments with exposure to interest rate risk and could materially reduce our profitability and cash flows.
-While we had no borrowings on our Revolver at June 30, 2019, assuming that we had \$100.0 million of floating rate debt outstanding, our annual interest expense would change by approximately \$1.0 million for each 100 basis point increase in interest rates.
+While we had no borrowings on our Revolver at July 3, 2020, assuming that we had \$100.0 million of floating rate debt outstanding, our annual interest expense would change by approximately \$1.0 million for each 100 basis point increase in interest rates.

 We may also incur costs related to interest rate hedges, including the termination of any such hedges.
-At March 31, 2019, we had \$276.5 million of borrowings under the Revolver, including \$175.0 million that was fixed using an interest rate hedge.
-During the fourth quarter of fiscal 2019, in conjunction with the net proceeds generated by the follow-on equity offering, we repaid all of our outstanding borrowings on the Revolver, including the \$175.0 million with a fixed interest rate, with the termination of the interest rate hedge resulting in \$5.4 million in settlement costs.
+As of July 3, 2020, we did not have any interest rate hedge instruments in effect.
+During the fourth quarter of fiscal 2019, in conjunction with the net proceeds generated by a follow-on equity offering, we repaid all of our then outstanding borrowings on the Revolver, including \$175.0 million with a fixed interest rate hedge, with the termination of the interest rate hedge resulting in \$5.4 million in settlement costs.